 What is content filtering?

+Additionally, parents often use web filtering to screen and/or exclude content their children have access to from a home computer.
 Filtering software can screen content for anything that is objectionable or criminal, including online porn, hate sites, illegal content and social media.
-One drawback of content filtering programs is that it is easy to unintentionally block access to content that should not be blocked.
+However, one drawback of content filtering programs is that it is easy to unintentionally block access to content that should not be blocked.

 How does content filtering work?

+Content filtering works by identifying content patterns like objects within images or text strings that indicate undesirable content that must be restricted or screened out.
 Enterprise networks incorporate content filters in various ways.
-Network admins can configure firewalls, email servers, routers and domain name system (DNS) servers to filter unwanted or malicious content.
-They can install filtering software on dedicated servers or incorporate hardware appliances on the network.
-Cloud-based content filtering is also an option.
+Network administrators can configure firewalls, mail servers, routers and domain name system (DNS) servers to filter unwanted or malicious content.

 - Web filtering is the screening of websites or webpages.